About Us

 What is Reconstructionist Judaism?

 Reconstructionist Judaism recognizes that Judaism is always evolving in response to the surrounding culture.
 Reconstructionist Jews try to transform this evolution into a thoughtful, self-conscious process.
 Within small communities, we experiment with Jewish ideas and practices.
-Our guides include Jewish law and tradition, individual conscience and contemporary ideas about ethics and spirituality.
+Our guides include Jewish law and tradition, individual conscience, and contemporary ideas about ethics and spirituality.

 Rabbi Kaplan defined Judaism as a civilization primarily identified by its religious aspects: the search for what is meaningful in life and ways to express it.
-Jews were a people linked by a common history, culture and destiny, he wrote, a people who answered the call from God but who were not necessarily chosen.
+Jews were a people linked by a common history, culture, and destiny, he wrote, a people who answered the call from God but who were not necessarily chosen.
 He also argued that Jews in America could live in two civilizations at once, without conflict.
 Rabbi Kaplan defined God as a force for goodness in the world, rather than as a supernatural being.
 Religion was an expression of our highest values and most profound wisdom, rather than God-given commandments.

 Valuing traditional prayer in Hebrew and ritual, Rabbi Kaplan altered only what he found most objectionable.
 References to the chosenness of the Jewish people and to the resurrection of the dead were deleted.
-He extended the coming of age ceremony, once restricted to males, to young women with the Bat Mitzvah.
+He extended the coming-of-age ceremony, once restricted to males, to young women with the Bat Mitzvah.
 He proposed a new role for rabbis as teachers and as leaders of communal decision-making based on Jewish values.

-For a fuller introduction, read “Exploring Judaism, A Reconstructionist Approach” by Rebecca T. Alpert and Jacob J. Staub, from The Reconstructionist Press, or visit the Reconstructing Judaism website at (reconstructingjudaism.org).
+For a fuller introduction, read “Exploring Judaism, A Reconstructionist Approach” by Rebecca T. Alpert and Jacob J. Staub from The Reconstructionist Press, or visit the Reconstructing Judaism website at (reconstructingjudaism.org).